-- a # set bootable flag (legacy systems)
+- a # set bootable flag (legacy systems).

-- n # create new partition
+- n # create new partition.

-- d # delete partitions
+- d # delete partitions.

-- t # change partition type
+- t # change partition type.

+- v # verify partition table.
+You should use it before running w to verify that there is no problem in the partition layout.

 Create partitions with 'fdisk'